Privatising Channel 4: What could new ownership mean and who might buy it?

 "Private investment would mean more content, and more jobs."

-The culture secretary said that proceeds from the sale of Channel 4 would be reinvested into independent production, "delivering a creative dividend for all."
+The culture secretary said that proceeds from the sale of Channel 4 would be reinvested into independent production, "delivering a creative dividend for all".

 What are the potential disadvantages?